top of page

 • Give a flyer to your UPS, FedEx and mail carrier.

-• Notify Neighbors: Give a flyer or picture of your dog and your phone number.
-Stress to them to not call out to your dog or make any attempt to capture, it will run.
+• Notify Neighbors: Give a flyer or picture of your pet and your phone number.
+Stress to them to not call out or chase a dog.
 Ask them to keep in sight and call you immediately with exact time, location and direction headed if the dog left.

 • Check Shelters: Check back often, go in person, ask to walk through to check for your lost pet.

-• Trail Cameras - Also be sure that neighbors with security cameras and ring doorbells are aware of an on the lookout for your missing pet.
+• Trail Cameras - Also be sure that neighbors with security cameras and ring doorbells are aware of and on the lookout for your missing pet.

 • Indoor Only Cats will typically hide close to home, MAR study indicates most lost indoor cats are found within 3 house radius from their home.